corsairmarks/eldanaer_stellar_authority/mod/README.md

         * K'foori trade Unruly for Slow Learners and Deviants
 * 5.0.0 Update for Stellaris version 3.3 "Libra" - integrate new Stellaris features; no functionality changes
 * 6.0.0 Update for Stellaris version 3.4 "Cepheus" - integrate new Stellaris features; no functionality changes
+* 7.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Integrate underlying game changes (notably random empire names)
+    * Necrophagic Spore Dispersal technology is easier to draw if you have the Javorian Pox Sample

 ## Source Code